 Actually thought I was going to die.

-A few days later (during the day) we met a guy who turned out to be a policeman who informed us that we were being tracked by Raskols.
-He reassured us; “Don’t worry, my job is to break Raskol’s legs and hands!”
+A few days later (during the day) we met a guy who turned out to be a policeman he informed us that we were being tracked by Raskols.
+He reassured us, “Don’t worry, my job is to break Raskol’s legs and hands!”

 Conclusion – Papua New Guinea is NOT “Safe” For Backpackers